gmvoit/just-the-docs/descriptions/Essentials.md

 In both of these equations, $\dot{E}\_{\varphi,{\rm exp}}$ is the conversion rate of atmospheric support energy into gravitational energy.
 The value of $\dot{E}\_{\varphi,{\rm exp}}$ is positive in an expanding atmosphere and negative in a contracting atmosphere.

 The equation for $\dot{E}\_{\rm th}$ assumes that expansion and contraction are slow enough to have no effect on $f_{\rm th}$.
 This assumption is based on both thermal energy and turbulent energy having the same ratio of energy density to pressure, which gives them the same polytropic equation of state.
-However, an expanding or contracting atmosphere that is settling into an equilibrium state in a fully hydrodynamical model may be converting the kinetic energy of bulk flow into a combination of turbulent and thermal energy with a ratio different from $(1 - f_{\rm th}) / f_{\rm th}$.
+However, an expanding or contracting atmosphere that is settling into an force-balanced state in a fully hydrodynamical model may be converting the kinetic energy of bulk flow into a combination of turbulent and thermal energy with a ratio different from $(1 - f_{\rm th}) / f_{\rm th}$.
 In principle, **ExpCGM** users can account for such differences through adjustments to the branching ratio $f_{\rm inj,th}$ for thermal energy injection.

 Combining the **ExpCGM** equations for the rates of change in $E_{\rm th} / f_{\rm th}$ and $E_{\rm th}$ leads to